papersgpt/papersgpt-for-zotero/README.md

 ## Key Features
 **Blazing-Fast.
 Even for 100+ Page Documents**
-[PapersGPT v0.2.4](https://github.com/papersgpt/papersgpt-for-zotero/releases/download/papersgpt-v0.2.4/papersgpt-v0.2.4.xpi) is optimized for heavy documents, 5x faster PDF reading, allowing you to glide through hundred-page reports, academic papers, and e-books with zero lag.
+Optimized for heavy documents, 5x faster PDF reading, allowing you to glide through hundred-page reports, academic papers, and e-books with zero lag.

 **Chat multiple PDFs**
 Select multiple files(Windows: ctrl+, MacOS: command+) or some collection in main window of Zotero, and then to chat with AI models: